CirroBuild/FrostiDocs/docs/operations/health-monitoring.md

 curl -v http://127.0.0.1:9003
 ```

-The server will respond with a HTTP status code of `200`, indicating that the
+The server will respond with an HTTP status code of `200`, indicating that the
 system is operational:

 ```shell title="200 'OK' response"